 Different Levels of Anesthesia in Healthcare Facility

 It is essential to understand the different levels of sedation that may be administered.
-Although it is considered a sliding scale in most hospital OR’s, there are four distinct levels of anesthesia, based upon the patient’s physical response to the drug-induced state.
+Although it is considered a sliding scale in most hospital ORs, there are four distinct levels of anesthesia, based upon the patient’s physical response to the drug-induced state.

 1. General Anesthesia